zyd14/flask_restful_demo/README.md

 2. DynamoDb - interface is kinda cumbersome, but pretty easy to get off the ground
 3. RDS - decent amount of work to get going, higher administrative overhead

-### Swagger documentation
+### Swagger documentation and marshalling
 By putting a little more time up front documenting your Resource classes the [flask-restx](https://github.com/python-restx/flask-restx) library can help generate great
-Swagger documents viewable in a web browser. <Example Here>
+Swagger documents viewable in a web browser.`flask-restx` also provides request marshalling / validation among other features <Example Here>

 ### Request validation strategies